Totybeca/ma-frontend-engineering/0x01-html_css/README.md

-#Resume
+# Project
+# Resume
-This project is on resume.
+This project is about my resume as an aspiring frontend engineer..